nixomose/zendemic/README.md

-# zendemic blockchain
+# zendemic

-This is the Github home for zendemic blockchain.
+This is the Github home for zendemic

 Zendemic is an application platform intended to provide a set of services more commonly provided by large internet service companies, without requiring the large internet service company.